BUTLER, SALENA ZITO & THE SHOT THAT CHANGED AN ELECTION

 I'm like, that's when he comes out.

-And I look at Michelle Picard and he said, We can't get you back to the riser.
+And I look at Michelle Picard and he said, we can't get you back to the riser.

-You can take pictures, take video, do whatever you want, just end up, you know, towards the end on the other side.
+Just end up, you know, towards the end on the other side.

 And that's exactly what I did.